ashikurrahmanbd/horizon-scroll-wp-plugin/readme.txt

 Automatic updates should work seamlessly.
 We always suggest you backup your website before any automated update to avoid unforeseen problems.

 == Frequently asked questions ==
-= Is Horizon Scroll To Top Wp free plugin? =
+= Is Horizon Scroll free plugin? =
 Yes, Its free WordPress Plugin.

 = Can I customize this? =